Courses-journey/cpp-cherno/README.md

 # Constructors in C++

-- Sepecial type of method which run every time when we instantiate an object
+- Special type of method which run every time when we instantiate an object
-- dosen't have return type
+- doesn't have return type
 - it's name must match the of the class
 - there is always a default constructor